jsta/rv/cran-comments.md

 ## Submission

-The purpose of this package update is to resolve the CRAN check warnings about dots in documentation objects.
+The purpose of this package update is to resolve a CRAN message about use of deprecated arguments to the person function.

 ## Test environments

-* ubuntu 16.04 (on travis-ci), R 3.6.2
+* ubuntu 20.04 (on Github Actions), R 4.1.2
 * win-builder (devel and release)

 ## R CMD check results